dannywade/devnet-expert/mdt-tig/README.md

 - Not configured into the running-config

 ### NETCONF Dial-in
+- NETCONF can only be used as a transport of dynamic subscriptions (IOS-XE 17.3 docs)
 - `<establish-subscription>` RPC
 - `IETF-event-notification` YANG module
 - XPath filter format: `/prefix:xpath` (check node properties in YANG Suite)